"People will not look forward to posterity who never look backward to their ancestors."

 We comb the newspapers and web sites to find news to start your day with a positive spin.
 In this section you will also find links to stories from the past two weeks as well as links to the major Irish newspapers, the current time in Ireland and a link to the weather forecast.

 And last, but not least, once a month, we gather bits and bobs from all 32 counties.
-The current edition of the Regional County News is for May 2013.
+The current edition of the Regional County News is for December 2013.

 by Bridget Haggerty